Performant-Labs/AlmondTTS/README.md

 # AlmondTTS (Developer Guide)

 This README is for developers/contributors working on AlmondTTS.
-End users should follow `START_HERE.txt` for app/CLI usage instructions.
+If you’re an end user, please open `START_HERE.txt` in the download folder for simple usage instructions.

 ## Overview

 AlmondTTS generates multilingual audio from long text files using the Coqui XTTS v2 model with voice cloning and multi-voice support.
 The repository includes the source script (`tts_multilingual.py`), packaging tools, and documentation for building a standalone macOS CLI binary and DMG.

 ## Developer Setup